 INI visitors are encouraged to submit relevant papers to the series.
 All papers must have been either completed at or based on work that took place partially or wholly at the Institute.
 You can still submit material to the preprint series even after your visit has ended as long as it is based on work that you did during your visit.
 Please send a PDF copy to preprints[at]newton.ac[dot]uk, which will be added to the Preprint Series.

-Copies of books that have resulted from INI scientific programmes are kept in the library and can be borrowed in the same way as the rest of the library collection.
-Details can be found on the Library Catalogue or on the Books arising from INI activities webpage.
+Copies of books that have resulted from INI scientific programmes are kept and can be borrowed.
+Details can be found the Books arising from INI activities webpage.

 Books about Sir Isaac Newton